emaicus/Rangers-and-Ruffians/new_site/pages/GENERATED/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Minor Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d4 to all healing rolls.
+  * __Minor Goddess Of Healing:__ Clerics and Paladins of Aunora may add lesser dice to all healing rolls.
 * __Level 5__
-  * __Minor Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d6 to all healing rolls.
+  * __Greater Goddess Of Healing:__ Clerics and Paladins of Aunora may add a greater dice to all healing rolls.
 * __Level 10__
-  * __Major Goddess Of Healing:__ Clerics and Paladins of Aunora may add 1d12 to all healing rolls.
+  * __Sparing Presence:__ If an ally within 15 feet of you is reduced to less than zero health, it's health immediately returns to zero.
+The ally remains on death's door, and must continue to make inner fire saves.
   * __Purity:__ Healing spells cast by a Cleric or Paladin of Aunora remove most status effects from injured individuals.
 * __Level 15__
-  * __Legendary Goddess Of Healing:__ Clerics and Paladins of Aunora may add 2d12 to all healing rolls.
+  * __Legendary Goddess Of Healing:__ Clerics and Paladins of Aunora may add two greater dice to all healing rolls.

 #### Eandar